Find the paths and places less travelled in Norfolk and Suffolk…

 This is a stunning landscape next to Suffolk’s county town of Ipswich and can be enjoyed from river cruises out of Ipswich waterfront, by car or cycle.

-The River Orwell is a beautiful deep-water river that meanders towards the port of Felixstowe and then out into the North Sea and it hasn’t changed much since the days when the Romans invaded.
+The River Orwell is a beautiful deep-water course that meanders towards the port of Felixstowe and then out into the North Sea and it hasn’t changed much since the days when the Romans invaded.
 In fact there’s the remains of a Roman fort at Walton near Trimley St Martin, an outreach of the large Roman garrison at Colchester, the oldest recorded town in England.

-Highlights include the Butt & Oyster Pub at Pin Mill, the Royal Harwich Yacht Club, Suffolk Food Hall, and 16th century Freston Tower but the undeniable highlight is the magnificent Orwell Bridge, the longest pre-stressed concrete span when it was completed in 1982.
+Highlights include the Butt & Oyster Pub at Pin Mill, the Royal Harwich Yacht Club, Suffolk Food Hall, and 16th century Freston Tower but the undeniable star landmark is the magnificent Orwell Bridge, the longest pre-stressed concrete span when it was completed in 1982.
 The bridge is made of concrete box girders that allow for movement.

 West Norfolk and Fens